-Henning Sanneck heads the “Network Automation” Department at Nokia Bell
+Henning Sanneck heads the “Network Automation” Research Department in the

 He received his Dr.-Ing.
 (PhD) degree in Electrical Engineering from the